lnrzhkv/rsschool-cv/cv.md

 I am an aspiring front-end developer with a strong desire to learn and grow in the field of web development.

-My journey began with a fascination for how websites come alive, and I have since honed my skills in __HTML, CSS/SCSS, and JavaScript__.
+My journey began with a fascination from my friend for how websites come alive, and I have since honed my skills in __HTML, CSS/SCSS, and JavaScript__.
 As well as I have experience working on academic projects.

 I strive to achieve one goal: *creating foolproof and dynamic user interfaces*.